IAM-CW/fiat-router-docs-practice/BUY_AND_SWAP.md

-# Fiat Router Buy and Swap Documentation
+# Fiat Router

-## Overview
+## A Quick Summary

-Fiat Router is a seamless gateway that allows users to **buy cryptocurrencies using fiat currencies** and **swap between different cryptocurrencies** efficiently.
-This documentation covers the **Buy** and **Swap** features, guiding users and developers on how to interact with these functionalities.
+Fiat Router is a fluid gateway that makes it easy for users to effectively swap different cryptocurrencies and buy cryptocurrencies using fiat currency (Naira for now).

+This README is a guide on how the **Buy** and **Swap** features work on Fiat Router so developers and users can get a hang of it.

+---

 ## Buy Section

-### What is the Buy Feature?

-The Buy feature enables users to convert their traditional fiat money (e.g., USD, EUR, NGN) into cryptocurrencies directly within the Fiat Router platform.
-This eliminates the need for multiple intermediaries, providing a fast, secure, and compliant onramp to crypto.
+Through the Buy feature, users can directly exchange their traditional fiat currency (NGN for now) for cryptocurrencies within the Fiat Router platform.

+This helps get rid of the need for numerous middlemen, and offers a quick, safe, and legal onramp to cryptocurrency.

 ### How It Works

-1. User selects fiat currency and the cryptocurrency they want to buy.
+1. You put in your phone number.
+2. Select Wallet to connect.
+   *(If you don’t want to connect it, you can just paste your wallet address.)*
+3. Or use a custom wallet address.
+4. Select Token (e.g., SOL).
+   *(If the token isn’t listed, you can add it manually.)*
+5. Or use a custom token address.
-2. User enters the amount they wish to spend or receive.
+6. Input the amount (NGN) you’d like to buy.
-3. Fiat Router aggregates liquidity providers and routes the transaction to get the best price and lowest fees.
-4. User completes payment via supported methods (bank transfer, credit/debit card, etc.).
-5. Purchased cryptocurrency is deposited into the user’s linked crypto wallet instantly or within a short processing time.
-6. Transaction details and receipts are available for user review.
+   *(The minimum amount is ₦1,500 and the maximum is ₦40,000.)*
+   *(There is also a 0.5% Paga payment charge.)*
+7. Proceed to make a payment.

+There are 5 ways to make a payment: Card, Paga, Transfer, Agent, USSD.

+Choose which you’d prefer, and after paying, confirm your payment in seconds by clicking the green **“Paid”** button.

+And that’s it!
+You will get your tokens immediately and also get your transaction details on Solscan.

 ### Supported Fiat and Crypto

-- Fiat currencies: USD, EUR, NGN, and others.
-- Cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), USDC, and more.
+- **Fiat currencies:** NGN (for now).
+- **Cryptocurrencies:**
+    - Solana (SOL)
+    - USD Coin (USDC)
+    - Tesla xStock (TSLAx)
+    - NVIDIA xStock (NVDAx)
+    - Circle xStock (CRCLx)
+    - MicroStrategy xStock (MSTRx)
+    - Kin (KIN)
+    - Custom tokens under the Solana network can also be added.

 ### User Benefits

 - Instant access to crypto without delays from bank processing.
 - Competitive pricing through smart routing.
-- Secure and compliant KYC/AML processes integrated.
+- Integrated KYC/AML procedures that are safe and legal.

+---

 ## Swap Section

-### What is the Swap Feature?

-The Swap feature allows users to exchange one cryptocurrency for another directly on the Fiat Router platform, leveraging aggregated liquidity from multiple decentralized exchanges (DEXs) and centralized sources.
+With the help of the Swap feature, users can instantly switch between cryptocurrencies on the Fiat Router platform by using combined liquidity from several decentralized exchanges (Jupiter Exchange for now).

 ### How It Works

-1. User selects the input cryptocurrency and the output cryptocurrency.
-2. User enters the amount to swap.
-3. Fiat Router’s Smart Order Router finds the best rates across multiple liquidity sources.
-4. User confirms the swap details including price, fees, and estimated transaction time.
-5. The swap is executed on-chain or via integrated liquidity providers.
+1. Click on Jupiter Swap.
+2. Connect your preferred wallet (Metamask, Phantom, Trust, or Magic Eden).
+3. Select the coin you wish to sell from your wallet.
+4. Select the coin you wish to buy (swap) it for.
+5. Click on the green **Swap** button.
-6. Swapped tokens are delivered to the user’s wallet.
+6. Confirm the transaction.
+7. The token will be automatically added to your wallet.

 ### Supported Swaps

-- ERC-20 tokens and major cryptocurrencies supported on the Base blockchain and others.
+- Major cryptocurrencies supported on the Solana blockchain, including SPL tokens.
-- Fast execution with minimal slippage and low fees.
+- Low fees and quick execution with minimal slippage.

-### User Benefits
+### Advantages for Users

-- Access to best market prices without manual searching.
+- Access to the best market prices available without manual searching.
-- Reduced transaction costs and slippage.
+- Decreased slippage and transaction costs.
-- Convenient and secure token swaps in one interface.
+- Token exchanges that are both easy and safe under a single interface.

+---

-## Error Handling and Support
+## Error Management and Assistance

-- Common errors include insufficient funds, network congestion, or failed KYC verification.
+- Common errors include inadequate cash, network congestion, or unsuccessful KYC verification.
-- Users should verify wallet addresses and payment details carefully.
+- Users should carefully check their payment information and wallet addresses.
-- For assistance, users can contact Fiat Router support via (X:@fiatrouter) or Telegram bot @fiatrouterbot.
+- Users can reach Fiat Router for support by sending a message to the official X account [@fiatrouter](https://twitter.com/fiatrouter).

+---

 ## Developer Notes (for GitHub)

 - API endpoints for Buy and Swap will be documented separately.
 - Smart contract addresses and integration guides will be updated here.
 - Contributions and feedback are welcome via GitHub issues and pull requests.

 ---

-*This document is a draft to help understand Fiat Router’s Buy and Swap features.*
+*Thank you